 Water Consumption in the United States

 Given that bottled water is 300x more expensive than tap water, and with growing recognition of the potential health and environmental impacts of plastic packaging, many people are turning to home filtration systems instead.

 As reported by the Environmental Protection Agency (EPA), more than 25% of Americans use some type of home water filtration—from simple and inexpensive carbon-filter pitchers to whole-home, reverse-osmosis systems that can run as much as $10,000.

-Three Questions to Help You Decide if Whole Home Water Filtration Systems are Worth It
+Questions to Help You Decide if Whole Home Water Filtration Systems are Worth It

-The EPA requires water providers to provide a Consumer Confidence Report (CCR) to their customers by July 1 every year.
+- The EPA requires water providers to provide a Consumer Confidence Report (CCR) to their customers by July 1 every year.
 This report shows all contaminants found in your local drinking supply and how those levels compare to the agency’s drinking water standards.

-While most tap water in the United States is safe to consume, the unfortunate truth is that some local systems violate health standards—nearly 6% of them serving 21 million people, according to a recent study.
+- While most tap water in the United States is safe to consume, the unfortunate truth is that some local systems violate health standards—nearly 6% of them serve 21 million people, according to a recent study.

-A 2016 study indicates the average American household uses 300 gallons of water per day.
+- A 2016 study indicates the average American household uses 300 gallons of water per day.
 Interestingly, only 17% of that comes through our faucets—and only 1% of the water coming into our homes is used for drinking.

 - The best way to remove Cryptosporidium is to boil the water for 60 seconds before cooking with it or drinking it.
 Otherwise, the EPA recommends a high-quality point-of-use filter at minimum.
 In this case, be diligent about selecting a system certified by NSF International for the particular contaminants of concern.

-When selecting a water filtration system, it’s helpful to keep your goals in mind.
+- When selecting a water filtration system, it’s helpful to keep your goals in mind.
 If you simply don’t like the taste of your water, an inexpensive solution will help.